HaxeFlixel/flixel-docs/documentation/02_handbook/21-debugger.md

 ### Quick watches

 Quick watches are a lightweight alternative to a regular watch entry.
 They don't require a variable, they simply store a value for a `String` name.
-The following example stores the result of `FlxG.keys.anyPressed(["Up", "W"])` under the name `"Up key pressed"` - this is updated every frame since it happens in `update()`.
+The following example stores the result of `FlxG.keys.anyPressed(["UP", "W"])` under the name `"Up key pressed"` - this is updated every frame since it happens in `update()`.

 ```
 override public function update():Void
 {
 	super.update();
-	FlxG.watch.addQuick("Up key pressed", FlxG.keys.anyPressed(["Up", "W"]));
+	FlxG.watch.addQuick("Up key pressed", FlxG.keys.anyPressed(["UP", "W"]));
 }
 ```